Aedes rusticus

-Aedes rusticus, it is a relatively common European mosquito, that is often responsible for human bites from May to August.
+Aedes rusticus is a relatively common European mosquito, that is often responsible for human bites from May to August.
 Like all mosquitoes, it is only the females that bite.

 Distribution

 Aedes rusticus has a patchy distribution, from Britain (mainly southern), Belgium, Denmark, Poland, Russia, The Balkans and as far as Asia Minor.

 Life cycle

 Following a mammal blood meal to provide sufficient protein to produce eggs, females will lay their egg rafts in spring or summer in dried-up pools, they will hatch when the pools flood later in the year.
 They will overwinter in the 4th larval stage, pupation and adult emergence take place the following spring.